-What is the Definition of an Asset?
+What is the definition of an Asset?

-An asset can be considered a resource or anything of value that can easily be converted into cash or that the owner expects it would generate revenue.
+An asset can be considered a resource or anything of value that can easily be converted into cash or that the owner expects would generate revenue.
 Different kinds of assets are owned by individuals, companies, firms, and organizations.

 These assets could eventually generate cash flows in the future, they can be financial securities or they can also be goods.
-In recent times, cryptocurrencies became valuable assets that have been used by companies and users to speculate with their price and also be part of the crypto ecosystem.
+In recent times, cryptocurrencies became valuable assets that have been used by companies and users to speculate on their price and also be part of the crypto ecosystem.

 Large firms use to add these assets on their balance sheets and netted against liabilities and equity.
 Furthermore, some of these assets can also be used to reduce expenses and even improve the efficiency of a company or firm.